Can Turtles Eat Tomatoes?

 1: Vitamin C

-Tomatoes are high in vitamin C in addition to vitamin A. You should feed your reptile tomatoes if you want to maintain their health and aid in their defense against illness.
+Tomatoes are high in vitamin in addition to vitamin A. You should feed your reptile tomatoes if you want to maintain their health and aid in their defense against illness.

 2: Fiber for Controlling Metabolism